We don’t have time to practice

 Our mind experiences modern life as an age of anxiety – hurry, worry, and curry.
 We are in hurry the moment we wake up from sleep, no doubt some of us are in a hurry ready to sleep.
 We are in experiencing hundreds of worries in day to day life-how to earn more; how to live in peace in a relationship; how to help my kid to do school work or manage ADD.
 The curry represents the food we eat – it also causes too much concern for us- we are eating inorganic food, not good; we are eating organic or vegan foods, good I know, still have many challenges in life.

 Our mind is totally absorbed in the objective world – parents, children, marriage, money, prestige, recognition, working.
-We are always busy because the mind is habitually moving outside on objects, people, place, events.
+We are always busy because the mind is habitually moving outside on objects, people, places, events.

 Why don’t practice?

 The simple answer is – we are busy?
 Ask the mind – why you are busy?
-Because of people, place, objects, works etc. After all, we have to take care of the people around us, we have to work, we have to please people.
+Because of people, places, objects, works, etc. After all, we have to take care of the people around us, we have to work, we have to please people.
 There are hundreds of excuses we have in our daily life.

-What is the relationship between mind, time and mindfulness
+What are the relationship between mind, time, and mindfulness

 We never or afraid to say – we don’t have time to breathe.
 We never ever think – we have no time to empty the balder.
 We like to care for everyone, everything, every event in life because we are seeking happiness and happiness.
-But what we get is a pleasure – short-lived, it goes away and mind returns to hurry, worry and curry.
+But what we get is a pleasure – short-lived, it goes away, and the mind returns to hurry, worry, and curry.
 The mind is always looking for time and not looking for itself.
-Mindfulness is the way to look at the mind, study the mind, change the mind and evolve it so that it is not affected by time.
+Mindfulness is the way to look at the mind, study the mind, change the mind, and evolve it so that it is not affected by time.

 What mind does for us?
 What should we do for the mind?

-What is mind working on me, and we work on the mind?
+What is the mind working on me, and we work on the mind?

-Anxiety, pain, suffering, worries etc enters our life as experience – know that mind is working on us.
+Anxiety, pain, suffering, worries, etc enter our life as experience – know that mind is working on us.
 Problems in a relationship, pain in the body-mind are working on us.
 Any challenge, adversity- the mind is working on us.
 What is the way we learned from society, culture, modern life—

-- Engage in pleasures to help mind forget the pain and suffering – by drugs,
+- Engage in pleasures to help the mind forget the pain and suffering – by drugs,

 What happens when we work on the mind

-- Mind allows inner peace, happiness, love and the wisdom.
+- The mind allows inner peace, happiness, love, and wisdom.

-- Mind helps us to drop the wrong notion causing pain and pleasures.
+- The mind helps us to drop the wrong notion causing pain and pleasures.

-- Mind lives in a purified state and constantly allows our real nature to express in thought, speech, and action
+- The mind lives in a purified state and constantly allows our real nature to express in thought, speech, and action

 The mind works 24X7, we need to work on the mind 24X7